640 South State StreetDover, Delaware 19901

 Sensitivity to light

 Neck so stiff that it's difficult to bend forward

-Babies also often have their CSF tested if a doctor suspects they have a serious infection that could cause swelling and damage the brain.
+Babies also often have their CSF tested if a healthcare provider suspects they have a serious infection that could cause swelling and damage the brain.

-Your doctor may also order other tests on the CSF sample, depending on what condition you have.
+Your healthcare provider may also order other tests on the CSF sample, depending on what condition you have.
 These tests include: